ignacioq/Tapestree.jl/docs/src/man/insane.md

 #### Birth-death diffusion process with informed extinction

 One can also define a branch-specific fixed extinction function and make inference on the GBM speciation.
-For example, in Quintero et al. (in prep), we estimated extinction rates based on fossil occurrences and then used this as input.
+For example, in Quintero et al. (2024) _Science_, we estimated extinction rates based on fossil occurrences and then used this as input.

 ##### Inference

 To make inference under this model, we need two vectors where each element links to a given branch in the reconstructed tree, in the same order as the phylogenetic tree.
 Each element of these vectors are themselves a vector of type `Float64`, and correspond to the time at which extinction is recovered in time backward order (_e.g._, [1.1, 1.0, ..., 0.1, 0.08, 0.0]) and to the extinction at those times.
 INSANE uses a linear approximation function between the input sampled points.

 To make inference under this model, we now input these vectors.
-Lets call them time_vector (of type `Vector{Vector{Float64}}`) and extinction_vector (also of type `Vector{Vector{Float64}}`), then:
+Lets call them `time_vector` (of type `Vector{Vector{Float64}}`) and `extinction_vector` (also of type `Vector{Vector{Float64}}`), then:
 ```julia
 r, tv = insane_gbmbd(tree,
                      time_vector,